 The State Bar of California no longer provides any of their forms to law schools.
-You can access all of their applications Admissions page.
+You can access all of the necessary forms through the Office of Admissions Online Applications page.
 The following is some basic information about registering with the State Bar of California.

 There are three (3) applications which you will need to submit:

 If you are planning to take the California Bar Exam, you must first register with the Committee of Bar Examiners of the State Bar of California.
 If you register while in law school, this is called "Law Student Registration."
 You must complete this registration before submitting any other applications, such as the Moral Character application or the Application to Take the California Bar Exam.

 You can register via the internet on the State Bar's website at their Admissions page.